kubernetes/website/docs/tasks/administer-cluster/assign-pods-nodes.md

 ---

 {% capture overview %}
-This page shows how to use an HTTP proxy to access the Kubernetes API.
+This page shows how to assign a Kubernetes Pod to a particualr node in a Kubernetes cluster.
 {% endcapture %}

 {% capture prerequisites %}